KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `MMM-DarkSkyRadar.js`: Replace it with `MagicMirror²`.
+5. Warning: No LICENSE file.

 ## [MMM-DateCounter by alltopafi](https://github.com/alltopafi/MMM-DateCounter)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-DateCounter.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-DateCounter.js`: Replace it with built-in fetch.
+4. Warning: No LICENSE file.

 ## [MMM-DateOnly by grabenhenrich](https://github.com/grabenhenrich/MMM-DateOnly)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-DateOnly.js`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-DBF by Helpi90](https://github.com/Helpi90/MMM-DBF)

 1. Typo: Found 'Magic Mirror' in file `MMM-DBF.js`: Replace it with `MagicMirror²`.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-DBF.js`: Replace it with built-in fetch.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Warning: No LICENSE file.

 ## [MMM-DCMetroTimes by kyle-kelly](https://github.com/kyle-kelly/MMM-DCMetroTimes)